 The new £10 note is unveiled at Winchester Cathedral.

-The last day to use the paper £10 notes, featuring Charles Darwin, is 1 March 2018, when it will be withdrawn from circulation.
+The last day to use the paper £10 notes, featuring Charles Darwin, was 1 March 2018, when it was withdrawn from circulation.
 Genuine Bank of England notes that have been withdrawn from circulation retain their face value for all time and can be exchanged at the Bank of England.

 The polymer £20 note, featuring the artist J.M.W Turner, will be launched in 2020.
 We have not yet made plans to replace the £50 note featuring Boulton and Watt and we will announce the material for future £50 notes in due course.